lemker/unifi-os-server/README.md

 # Known Issues

 * Container runs in `privileged` mode, which gives full access to host kernel, devices, etc. This can probably be tightened up once more integrations are added and there is a better understanding of permission requirements
-* Updating UniFi integrations through the UniFi OS Server web interface might not work properly and break UniFi Network or other services
+* Updating UniFi integrations through the UniFi OS Server web interface might not work properly and break UniFi Network or other services.
 * Incorrect directory permissions on initial install for NGINX and MongoDB services